Research and reports

 Blogs can be particularly difficult to monetise and take a long time to build up, but many find it rewarding work.
 Moreover, the world of blogging is vast, so you can write about any topic that interests you.

 There’s no one area that’s a recipe for success - food blogs don’t out-perform car blogs or anything like that - but finding a way to make your blog stand out from the crowd will really help.
 Think about your audience, your tone, even the design of your blog, and find a way to be unique.

 You’ll also need to leverage the power of social media, and, once you’ve built up a dedicated readership, think about how to spin a profit.
-For a quick start, check out our 10 blogging techniques to grow productivity and engagement.

 If you’re looking for something more straightforward and with (almost) immediate pay, you could become a virtual assistant.
 All you’ll need for this is a computer and reasonable internet speed and you’ll be good to go.